 24/7 Biohazard, Crime Scene & Trauma Cleanup Services

-New Life Restoration offers crime scene, trauma and biohazard cleanup services.
-These services are currently used by the Santa Maria Police Department, and also extended to any other private parties who may need them as well – homeowners, property owners, property managers, realtors, HOAs, and commercial companies.
+Our services are currently used by the Santa Maria Police Department, and also extended to any other private parties who may need them including homeowners, property owners, property managers, realtors, HOAs, and commercial companies.

 What Is a Biohazard?